-Mosque Kubbat al-Sahra Between the northern part of the salty Dead Sea andthe coast of the amazing blue Mediterranean, in the Judean mountains lies the landmark of the whole world - the ancient city of Jerusalem.
-It was founded more than five thousand years ago and now is the capital of Israel and the political center of the country.
-This amazing city is considered one of the most important in the world, its historical heritage, religiosity and a large number of famous attractions attract every year a lot of tourists.
-The special atmosphere of Jerusalem permeates every stone, at any time of the year people enjoy visiting the Old Town, they come to pray to the Wailing Wall, inspect all 8 gates of the city and come to the Temple Mount.
+Mosque Kubbat al-Sahra Between the northern part of the salty Dead Sea andthe coast of the amazing blue Mediterranean, in the Judean Mountains lies the landmark of the whole world - the ancient city of Jerusalem.
+It was founded more than five thousand years ago and is now the capital of Israel and the political center of the country.
+This amazing city is considered one of the main in the world, its historical heritage, religiosity and a large number of well-known attractions attract many tourists every year.
+The special atmosphere of Jerusalem permeates every stone, at any time of the year people are happy to visit the Old City, come to pray at the Wailing Wall, inspect all 8 gates of the city and come to the Temple Mount.

 Mosque Kubbat al-Sahra

-This mosque tourists know as the Dome of the Rock, sheis the most important sight of Jerusalem.
-Its huge golden dome, with a diameter of 20 meters, can be seen by every resident and visitor from anywhere in the Old Town.
-It was erected on the top of the Temple Mount, which in ancient times was called Mount Moriah.
+This mosque is known to tourists as the Dome of the Rock, itis the main attraction of Jerusalem.
+Its huge golden dome, 20 meters in diameter, can be seen by every resident and visitor from anywhere in the Old City.
+It was erected on top of the Temple Mount, which in ancient times was called Mount Moriah.
 Now this mosque is an architectural landmark, a historical monument and the heritage of all of Israel.
-The Dome of the Rock was built a long time ago, in the 7th century BC Khomir Abu Il-Malik ordered the building.
-Amazing appearance will not leave anyone indifferent.
-The mosque was seized by Christians, then by Muslims, destroyed, burned, suffered from earthquakes, but with every restoration all the best masters and materials were used and it gained even greater grandeur.
-At construction, the number 4 was used.
-It symbolized 4 sides of the world, therefore the Dome of the Rock has 4 doors oriented to the south, north, west and east.
-The attraction is surrounded by a terrace, on each side of the world to which the steps lead.
-Decorated with mosaic and tile walls rise above the city, they are executed in a blue-green-white-gold range, and inside the building you can contemplate the golden letters with which the Koran was transferred to the walls.
-Among the numerous columns of the main mosque of Jerusalem, in the very center of the Dome, is the sacred site, from which, according to legend, the Prophet Muhammad ascended.
-It rises above the marble floor by 2 meters, it is surrounded by a wooden balustrade, and so it seems that it floats in the air.
-Most tourists will have to admire the landmark in the distance.
-This mosque is open only to the "faithful", since it is the most important Muslim shrine.
-There is a belief that one night the archangel Gabriel seated Muhammad on a winged horse and moved him from Mecca to Jerusalem.
-There the prophet was allowed to ascend to Allah, who entrusted him all the Muslim covenants, and on the ground, in Kubat al-Sahra, there were three hairs from the beard of the prophet and the imprint of his foot, stored in the Dome.
+The Dome of the Rock was built a long time ago, back in the 7th century BC, Homir Abu il-Malik gave the order to create the building.
+Its amazing appearance will not leave anyone indifferent.
+The mosque was seized by Christians and Muslims, it was destroyed, burned, it suffered from earthquakes, but with each restoration, all the best craftsmen and materials were used and it acquired even greater grandeur.
+The number 4 was used in the construction.
+It symbolized the 4 cardinal points, so the Dome of the Rock has 4 doors oriented to the south, north, west and east.
+The landmark is surrounded by a terrace, with steps leading up to it from each cardinal point.
+The walls, decorated with mosaics and tiles, rise above the city, they are made in blue-green-white-gold colors, and inside the building you can see the golden letters with which the Koran was transferred to the walls.
+Among the numerous columns of the main mosque of Jerusalem, in the very center of the Dome, there is a sacred platform from which, according to legend, the prophet Muhammad ascended.
+It rises 2 meters above the marble floor, it is surrounded by a wooden balustrade, and therefore it seems as if it is floating in the air.
+Most tourists will have to admire the landmark from a distance.
+This mosque is open only to the "faithful", as it is the most important Muslim shrine.
+There is a belief that one night the Archangel Gabriel seated Muhammad on a winged horse and carried him from Mecca to Jerusalem.
+There the prophet was allowed to ascend to Allah, who entrusted him with all the Muslim covenants, and on earth, in Qubat as-Sakhra, three hairs from the prophet's beard and the imprint of his foot remained, kept in the Dome.

 The Majestic Wailing Wall